 - stuffy nose with thick nasal secretions that may appear white, yellow, or green

-- pain or tenderness in the forehead, between the eyes, in the cheeks, upper jaw, and teeth
+- pain or tenderness in your forehead, between your eyes, or in your cheeks or upper jaw

 - decreased sense of smell

 - sore throat